 It’s filled with cut up vegetables and vegetable broth.
 Of course you could use water instead but I use broth every chance I can because it has so much more flavor.

 You also have the ability to add more or less depending on how large your turkey is.
-If you’re looking to cook a turkey breast in your Instant Pot then you could add more since it is smaller.
+If you’re looking to cook a turkey breast recipe in your Instant Pot we’ll share those instructions too.

 - 8 qt.
-Instant Pot– 6 qt. would work for just a turkey breast, some pressure cookers have 10 qt. sizes so you could fit a larger bird in that
+Instant Pot– 6 qt. would work for just a pressure cooker turkey breast.
+Some pressure cookers have 10 qt. sizes so you could fit a larger bird in that

 - Trivet – the one that comes with your Instant Pot works great, you can get a replacement trivet here

 Pressure cooker turkey ingredients needed

-- Turkey – thawed, 8 lbs. will fit in an 8 qt. pot
+- Turkey – thawed, 8 pound turkeys will fit in an 8 qt. pot

 - Garlic whole cloves